rei/rei-cedar-docs/docs/foundation/tokens/README.md

 <table>
   <tbody>
     <tr>
-      <td>Is “easily-excited”” used in several components or layouts? </td>
+      <td>Is “easily-excited” used in several components or layouts? </td>
       <td>Yes </td>
     </tr>
     <tr>